Jimmygjr10/Covid19_Mask_Mandate/README.md

 Merging on *county*

 ## Machine Learning
-We will cluster counties based on mandate and deaths using K-means **(TBD)** in an effort to see how communties fared across the state (does the data group by state or county size, or were the counties simply grouped by the mandate).
-Because of the manageable size of the data, we believe that we can employ K-means **(TBD)** from the start.
+We will cluster counties based on mandate and deaths using **(TBD)** in an effort to see how communties fared across the state (does the data group by state or county size, or were the counties simply grouped by the mandate).
+Because of the manageable size of the data, we believe that we can employ **(TBD)** from the start.